 It can be said that the majority of citizens are now staying at home and even working from home since the Covid-19 or Coronavirus pandemic.
 As a result, most of us will notice an increase in the latest electricity bill.
 Our electricity consumption will go up as we remain indoors amidst Covid-19 precautionary measures.

 Nevertheless, we do appreciate the importance of electricity in our homes.
 We are able to stay connected with the outside world as well as keeping up with the current news and most importantly, allowing us to work from home.
 Yet, our children or students can still learn and attend classes online, though, without going to school/university/college.
 This certainly saves our expenses on fuel or transportation and also saves our energy and time.
-Thus, here are 8 effective ways on how you and your family can save electricity at home appropriately even during or without Movement Control Order (MCO)/ lockdown period.
+Thus, here are 8 effective ways on how you and your family can save electricity at home appropriately even during or without the Movement Control Order (MCO)/ lockdown period.

 1. Turn off and unplug unnecessary electronic devices

-Sometimes, we are not aware of how much electricity that we burn by having excessive electrical items plugged in.
+Sometimes, we are not aware of how much electricity that we burn by having excessive plugged-in appliances.
 For instance, computers/laptops, television, ceiling fans, chargers, and others.
 All consume a small amount of electricity, but be careful when using all of them over a long period, it will add up to major electricity costs.
 Thus, do unplug charging electronics such as our smartphone or laptop once it is fully charged.
 This is because any types of electronics can still consume electricity even at full charge or when constantly keeping them plugged in.
 Thus, we need to ensure that we must unplug and turn off any devices/electronics at the socket every time when not in use.

 2. Manage your air conditioner usage